wix/stylable/site/docs/references/pseudo-classes.md

-## Future: custom pseudo-classes with parameters
+## Custom pseudo-classes with parameters

-in some use cases its useful to define custom states that a parameter to indicate which nodes to activate on.
+in some use cases its useful to define custom states that use a parameter to indicate which nodes to activate on.

-for example a cell in a grid can be marked using column and row pseudo classes
+for example a cell in a grid can be marked using column and row pseudo-classes

 ```css
 /* stateWithNumberParam.st.css */